Managing the Privacy Impacts of a Data Breach

 - Review the breach and the organisation’s response to consider longer-term action to prevent future incidents of a similar nature and improve the organisation’s handling of future breaches

-Steps 2 & 3 should be taken simultaneously or in quick succession
+Steps 2 and 3 should be taken simultaneously or in quick succession

 Step 1: Contain the breach